FrostMiser/Frostica-Adventure-Bot/README.md

 * !char - Shows information about your character.
 * !inv - Displays your inventory.
 * !craft <item> - Craft an item using items in your inventory.
+* !chop - Chop trees in the area.
 * !recipes - Display a list of crafting recipes.

 ## Player Commands (not complete)
 * !map - Display the map of the area around you.